magento/merchdocs/src/sales/checkout-process.md

 The purchase order will be placed.

-If your company has set up [Approval Rules]({% link customers/account-dashboard-approval-rules.md %}), the purchase order will go through the approval process.
+If the company has set up [Approval Rules]({% link customers/account-dashboard-approval-rules.md %}), the purchase order will go through the approval process.
 Otherwise, it will be processed immediately.

 ![]({% link images/images-b2b/storefront-checkout-step2-b2b.png %}){: .zoom}
 _Purchase Order Review & Payment_